From powerful queens to humble handmaidens, many women of the Bible can be a continual source of inspiration for us in our own lives.

 14. Mary Magdalene, Follower of Jesus

-Mary Magdalene, one of the most well-known women in the Bible, was a devoted follower of Jesus.
+Mary Magdalene, one of the most well-known biblical women, was a devoted follower of Jesus.
 She was initially from a town called Magdala, and Jesus healed and delivered her from seven demons.

 Throughout His ministry, Mary Magdalene followed Jesus wherever He went and ministered to Him.
 It is believed that she also financially supported the disciples’ mission.